 - Base Jumping

-These flat extra fees compensate the life insurance companies for the additional risk they are taking for applicants associated with hazardous jobs and sports, which is very common.
+These flat extra fees compensate life insurance companies for the additional risk they are taking for applicants associated with hazardous jobs and sports, which is very common.

 Let’s look at an example of a commercial fisherman, commonly considered the most dangerous occupation.
 Our imaginary commercial fisherman, who we will call Roy, is 35 years old and in excellent health.
-Roy lives in Alaska and wants to apply for a 20-year term life insurance policy with a $100,000 face amount (death benefit).
+Roy lives in Alaska and wants to apply for a 20-year life insurance policy with a $100,000 face amount (death benefit).
 The base premium for his policy is $850.00 per year.

 Due to the hazards of his job working on structure over 40 floors high walking on beams that high in the air, his life insurance company decides to apply a $2.50 flat extra fee to Roy’s premium.
-Here is the breakdown of the cost of Roy’s policy with the flat extra fee.
+Here is a breakdown of the cost of Roy’s policy with the flat extra fee.
 You can see our flat extra blog post for more information.